This is a test-run of a new feature exploring how politics is covered by the mainstream U.S. news media.

 A few words that were not intended to express either positive or negative sentiment, but which were flagged by the opinion lexicon as expressing sentiment, were removed from the corpus prior to analysis.
 Some examples of words that were removed for this reason include: “trump” and “right” – marked in the opinion lexicon as expressing positive sentiment – and “conservative” and “vice” – marked in the opinion lexicon as expressing negative sentiment.

 Of course, these results should not be viewed as anything more than mere estimates of the average sentiments conveyed by CNN and Fox News.
+Moreover, these results most likely DO NOT reflect partisan bias in the media.
 For a listing of some important caveats and limitations to keep in mind regarding this analysis, and for a discussion of what these findings might – and probably do not – tell us about political news coverage, check out this post.

 CNN Politics Feed